-Josh has worked with the IEU since January 2015.
-Having spent seven years as Speciality Canola Business Manager and Australian Speciality Grains Manager for Cargill.
-Prior to this he worked for AWB Limited in commodity marketing roles and spent nine years with NSW DPI in agronomic research and industry development roles including Executive Officer of the Durum Industry Association.
+Josh has worked with MSM Milling since 2021and prior to this, with the NSW Department of Primary Industries since 2015.
+He spent seven years with Cargill and AWB Limited in management and commodity marketing roles.
+As well as nine years with NSW DPI in agronomic research and industry development, including Executive Officer of the Durum Industry Association.
 Josh has a Degree in Agricultural Science and holds the Australian Financial Markets Association (AFMA) accreditation.

 Lawrence Higgins has been on the CWFS executive since the inception of the organisation in 1998.
 Lawrence has been a farmer within the Merriwagga area since 1962 on a family farm as well as leased and share farmed land.
 The main driver for being part of Central West farming Systems has been to help conduct research that is relevant to the Merriwagga area.
 In 1998 the majority of the agricultural research being extended was conducted in Wagga Wagga and wasn’t relevant to the drier climate at Merriwagga.